 Check IATA regulations (general and perishable goods), customs requirements and country-specific shipping requirements and restrictions to ensure that you can ship your cargo.

-Note that shipping rates can vary significantly depending on the AC Cool Chain solution, service level and options that you select.
+Note that shipping rates can vary significantly depending on the and options that you select.
 Your Air Canada Cargo agent will help you evaluate your shipping needs and total shipping costs.
 General information about Rates, Charges and Fees